 The control reference signal is a step change in position, which occurs at 1 second.
 Each motor's angular position should follow the reference signal, but the first motor has a smaller moment of inertia and can respond more quickly to changes in the reference signal.
 The angular position of the first motor must satisfy the following requirements:

 Settling time: 7 seconds

 The second motor has a larger moment of inertia so it can't respond as quickly.
-We want the angular position of the second motor to satisfy the following requirements:
+The angular position of the second motor must satisfy the following requirements:

 Rise time: 8 seconds